 I didn’t participate in the 10-year challenge where one compares two photos of themselves taken a decade apart.
 I had a moment of temptation where I felt an urge to find a flattering photo, (taken in the right light from the perfect angle, of course).
 A photo that would warrant many likes and “Oh, you haven’t aged a bit!”
-But that would be complete bullshit.
-I have aged.
+But that would be a lie.
+Of course I have aged.
 We all have.

-I’d love to tell you that I am above all this vanity, but I just spent the entire morning planning out a tattoo that will cover the varicose veins on my right thigh.
+I’d wish I could say I am above all this vanity, but I just spent the entire morning planning out a tattoo that will cover the varicose veins on my right thigh.
 I don’t plan to ever let my hair go grey.
 I’m doing my best to take care of the shell I’ve been given to house my soul through this life.
 It’s not the “smoke and mirrors” selfies on the ten-year-challenge that bothers me, it’s the incomplete picture they present to the viewer.

 For those that have fought personal battles these past years, you understand.
 My own battles have been depression, bankruptcy, business failure, addiction in my family, three miscarriages, divorce, and starting over.
 What my photos may or may not reveal is I am happier than I’ve ever been.
 If photos could capture one’s soul, mine would show a woman coming out of a gray prison into a colorful meadow, with lots of battle scars and a giant smile.
 She’d be giving her own thumbs up.